Are you suffering from Anxiety Problems and Panic Attacks

 Getting adequate sleep and nutrition.

-There are many more techniques that can be utilized to suit individual needs and preferences.
+There are also many more techniques that can be used.